NVISOsecurity/ee-outliers/documentation/CONFIG_PARAMETERS.md

   <tr>
     <td class="tg-0pky"><code>min_uniq_word_occurrence</code></td>
     <td class="tg-0pky"><code>Int</code></td>
-    <td class="tg-0pky">If a word appears less than <code>min_uniq_word_occurrence</code> value, it will be replaced by
+    <td class="tg-0pky">If a word appears less than <code>min_uniq_word_occurrence</code> times, it will be replaced by
     the 'UNKNOWN' word.
 Set to <code>1</code> by default.
-    Note that as it reduces the vocabulary size of the model, it reduce the memory size.</td>
+    Note that as it reduces the vocabulary size of the model, it reduces the memory size.</td>
   </tr>
   <tr>
     <td class="tg-0pky"><code>num_epoch</code></td>
     <td class="tg-0pky"><code>Int</code></td>
-    <td class="tg-0pky">Number of times word2vec model train on all events within one aggregation.
+    <td class="tg-0pky">Number of times word2vec model trains on all events within one aggregation.
     Set to <code>1</code> by default.</td>
   </tr>
   <tr>